Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 The U.K. has repeatedly said it’s not practical to provide the Ukrainian military with British warplanes.
 But in a shift, the government said Wednesday it was “actively looking” at whether Ukraine could be sent Western jets, and was “in discussion with our allies” about it.

-Britain announced it would train Ukrainian pilots in Britain on “NATO-standard fighter jets” starting within weeks.
+Britain announced it would train Ukrainian pilots in Britain on “NATO-standard fighter jets” within weeks.

-Sunak’s spokesman, Max Blain, said the government was exploring “what jets we may be able to give” over the coming years, but had not made a decision on whether to send its F-35 or Typhoon jets.
+Sunak spokesman Max Blain said the government was exploring “what jets we may be able to give” over the coming years, but had not made a decision on whether to send its F-35 or Typhoons.

 “We think it is right to provide both short-term equipment … that can help win the war now, but also look to the medium to long term to make sure Ukraine has every possible capacity it requires,” he said.

+Ukraine has sought fighter jets from its allies since early in the war to bolster its force of Soviet-made MiG-29 and Su fighters.
+The success of its air force in continuing to defend its skies and territory fly despite Russia’s much bigger numbers helped push back Moscow’s initial assault.

-Macron has said France doesn’t rule out sending fighter jets but set out conditions before such a step is taken, including not leading to an escalation of tensions or using the aircraft “to touch Russian soil,” and not resulting in weakening “the capacities of the French army.”
+Macron has said France hasn’t ruled out sending fighter jets but set conditions before such a step is taken, including not leading to an escalation of tensions or using the aircraft “to touch Russian soil,” and not resulting in weakening “the capacities of the French army.”

+Zelenskyy also went to Buckingham Palace, where he met with King Charles III, who greeted him with a broad smile and a warm handshake before they held a meeting over tea.
+The king told the president that “we’ve all been worried about you and thinking about your country for so long.”

-Zelenskyy, who also met at Buckingham Palace on Wednesday with King Charles III, noted that the British monarch was a qualified military pilot.
+In his Parliament speech, Zelenskyy noted that Charles was a qualified military pilot.

 “The king is an air force pilot,” Zekenskyy said, and “in Ukraine today, every air force pilot is a king.”

-He recalled how on a visit to London before the war, he sat on Churchill’s chair in his subterranean wartime headquarters, and had a feeling that he only now understood.
+On Wednesday, he recalled how on a prewar visit to London, he sat on Churchill’s chair in his subterranean wartime headquarters, and had a feeling that he only now understood.

 “It was the feeling of how bravery takes you through the most unimaginable hardships to finally reward you with victory,” Zelenskyy said.